North Carolina man arrested in 1986 child kidnapping, murder - NewsBreak

 Thomas Eric McDowell, 61, faces the kidnapping, murder and burglary charges in the death of Jessica Gutierrez, who disappeared from her family’s home in Lexington, South Carolina more than 35 years ago.

-Police arrested McDowell Thursday at his home about 20 miles north of Raleigh, North Carolina.
+Police arrested McDowell Thursday at his home about 20 miles (32 kilometers) north of Raleigh, North Carolina.
 He is being held without bail in the Wake County Detention Center.

-[ ALSO READ: Arrest made after vicious kidnapping, assault caught on doorbell camera ]

 McDowell was living in Lexington County when Gutierrez went missing overnight in June 1986, authorities said.